reconhub/learn/content/post/practical-introR.md

 function but if the element doesn’t exist within the function then R looks for it in the global environment.

-  - Example of a function which objects are only avalible in th eglobal environment
+  - Example of a function which objects are only avalible in the global environment

 <!-- end list -->